mdelorme2/BPPLIB/README.md

 and can be downloaded from [here](Instances/Benchmarks) in both the BPP and the CSP formats.

 **Falkenauer** are the instances used by E. Falkenauer in [A hybrid grouping genetic algorithm for bin packing](https://link.springer.com/article/10.1007/BF00226291). *Journal of Heuristics*, 2(1):5–30, 1996.
 They were downloaded from the [OR-library](https://people.brunel.ac.uk/~mastjjb/jeb/info.html).
 They are divided into two classes of 80 instances each: the first class has uniformly distributed item sizes (**Falkenauer U**) with $n$ between 120 and 1000, and c = 150.
-The instances of the second class (``Falkenauer T'') includes the so-called triplets, i.e., groups of three items (one large, two small) that need to be assigned to the same bin in any optimal packing, with $n$ between 60 and 501, and c = 1000.
+The instances of the second class (**Falkenauer T**) includes the so-called triplets, i.e., groups of three items (one large, two small) that need to be assigned to the same bin in any optimal packing, with $n$ between 60 and 501, and c = 1000.

 **Scholl** are the instances used by A. Scholl, R. Klein, and C. Jürgens in [Bison: a fast hybrid procedure for exactly solving the one-dimensional bin packing problem](https://www.sciencedirect.com/science/article/pii/S0305054896000822). *Computers & Operations Research*, 24(7):627–645, 1997.
 They are divided into three sets of 720, 480, and 10, respectively, uniformly distributed instances with $n$ between 50 and 500.
 The capacity $c$ is between 100 and 150 (set **Scholl 1**), equal to 1000 (set **Scholl 2**), and equal to 100 000 (set **Scholl 3**), respectively.